What is RF over fiber technology and what are the benefits?

 RF over fiber (RFoF) is the method of converting a radio wave (RF) into light by modulating the intensity of the light source (typically a laser) with RF signal.
-This is an analogue process and no digitisation is used.
+This is an analog process and no digitisation is used.
 The light signal is then transmitted over a fiber optic cable, which replaces and exceeds the capabilities of traditional copper coax cable.
 RFoF is not distance-limited like coax, which only goes to 300 ft (approx.).

 The benefits of RFoF are:

 - Very low signal loss (less than 0.5dB/km) allowing for connections of several kilometers without the need for amplification (see graph comparing RFoF to coax over frequency).

 - Flat frequency response across the entire frequency band, meaning there is no need for slope compensation